ibm-cloud-docs/virtual-servers/vsi_public_selections.md

 ## Software

-You can select software to be installed by Bluemix during the provisioning process.
-Bluemix provides support for any software deployed during the provisioning process.
+You can select software to be installed by {{site.data.keyword.Bluemix_notm}} during the provisioning process. {{site.data.keyword.Bluemix_notm}} provides support for any software deployed during the provisioning process.
 You can also install your own software after the server is deployed.

 ## Security